Flashcards in 2. Blueprint of Life Deck (85):

 He worked with sea urchin eggs, fertilising some with and some without a nucleus.
 He found that the normal eggs hatched into larvae with characteristics from both parents and the egg without the nucleus only had the characteristics from the sperm and has only half the number of chromosomes.

-He thus concluded that a complete set of chromosomes is needed for normal development and that the inheritance of gene are found on chromosomes - they are the carrier of hereditary.
+He thus concluded that a complete set of chromosomes is needed for normal development and that genes are found on chromosomes in the nucleus - they are the carriers of heredity.